benzene structure header image

 Fact or fiction?

 You may feel and probably quite correctly that Kekulé's ideas to account for the structure of benzene and his predictions for the number of isomers for the disubstituted benzene rings seem a bit of a fudge.
 However in his defence they offer an explanation at least for the correct number of isomers for mono and disubstituted benzene rings.
-The one key point that Kekulé's model fails to address is the fact that benzene's empirical formula clearly indicates that it is unsaturated and yet benzene fails to undergo the expected electrophilic addition reactions you would expect of unsaturated compounds such as alkenes.
+The one key point that Kekulé's model fails to address is the fact that benzene's molecular formula clearly indicates that it is unsaturated and yet it fails to undergo the expected electrophilic addition reactions you of unsaturated compounds such as alkenes.
 Indeed in its reactions benzene undergoes electrophilic substitution reactions and not electrophilic addition reactions and Kekulé's proposed structure for benzene could not offer any explanation for this.

 Delocalisation stability of benzene